 Yes, laser hair removal is completely safe.
-The high-grade laser targets only the hair follicle which ensures the surrounding skin is unharmed.
+Our medical-grade lasers target only the hair follicle which ensures the surrounding skin is unharmed.
 You may experience some redness, but this should subside within 24 hours.

 Is laser hair removal suitable for darker skin?

 Laser hair treatment is suitable for any skin type or colour, as long as your hairs are dark enough to attract the laser.
-We use specific lasers for darker skin tones.
+We use Nd:YAG lasers for darker skin tones.

 What are the alternatives to laser hair removal?

-Home remedies include shaving, waxing, bleaching, plucking, or hair removal creams.
-Unfortunately, none of these will last very long and the hair will return quickly.
-Professional waxing treatments could last longer, however, this can become quite costly as well as time-consuming as you usually have to repeat the treatment every 2-4 weeks on an ongoing basis.
-Unlike IPL (intense pulsed light), laser hair removal is suitable for dark skin tones and hard-to-reach areas.
-And in contrast to electrolysis, it can be used to remove hair all over the body, with the ability to target large areas at one time.
+Home hair removal methods include shaving, waxing, bleaching, plucking, or hair removal creams.
+Unfortunately, none of these options are long-lasting and the hair will return quickly.
+Professional waxing treatments can last longer, however, this can become quite costly as well as time-consuming as you usually have to repeat the treatment every 2-4 weeks.
+Unlike IPL (intense pulsed light), laser hair removal is suitable for dark skin tones and hard-to-reach areas, and unlike electrolysis it can be used to remove hair all over the body, with the ability to target large areas at one time.

-Why do I need a course of treatments?
+Why do I need a course of treatment?

-The hair grows in four phases: the anagen phase, the catagen phase, the telogen phase and the exogen phase.
-The hair follicle must be targeted at a specific time during its growth cycle which will prevent the hair from returning.
-Individual hairs will most likely be in different parts of the hair growth cycle at any one time hence the reason why a course of treatments is required.
-Your practitioner will talk this through with you during your initial consultation, but as a guide we usually recommend 6-8 sessions spaced 4-6 weeks apart (depending on the body area to be treated).
+Hair grows in four phases: the anagen phase, the catagen phase, the telogen phase and the exogen phase.
+To prevent re-growth, the hair follicle must be targeted during the anagen phase, which is the only part of the growth cycle that the hair follicle is attached to the bulb.
+Individual hairs will most likely be in different parts of the hair growth cycle at any one time, that’s why a course of treatment is required.
+Your practitioner will discuss this with you during your initial consultation, but as a guide we usually recommend around 8 sessions spaced 4-6 weeks apart (depending on the area to be treated).